Hilda Spellman: Adulthood

 As Hilda reached adulthood she went off to college.
 Hilda went to Clown College and her roommate was Bobo, a monkey.
 Hilda graduated magna cum seltzer.

-When Hilda was forty-eight she had her first kiss, and was later engaged to Drell- the wedding took place at the Acropolis.
+When Hilda was 48 she had her first kiss, and was later engaged to Drell- the wedding took place at the Acropolis.
 Drell stood Hilda up at the altar, causing an infuriated Hilda to destroy the Acropolis, although history later blamed the Turks.

 Hilda bounced from one job to another over the centuries while trying to find what she wanted to do.
 Her jobs included being a blacksmith and donkey walker, in addition to deep sea fishing, which she rated as being her worst job.
-During the early 19th century, Hilda and Zelda worked together at a saloon before eventually being run out of town, but they fortunately found a way to maintain some financial security: junk.
+During the early 19th century, Hilda and Zelda worked together at a saloon before eventually being run out of town, but they found a way to maintain some financial security: junk.
 During the early 1970s, Hilda went to work for Salem Saberhagen as his secretary.
 Salem was found out by the Witch's Council, and as punishment was turned into a witch-familiar as a cat; Hilda was forced to keep him worm-free for a century, but she was pardoned at the end of Season Five.
 But she still keeps Salem.
 In the early 1990s, before Sabrina came to live with Hilda and Zelda, they had manservants, spent late nights on the town, weekends in Tuscany, took part in Formula One racing, and originally had a disco on the second floor of their house.
 They decided to turn it into a normal household.

 In the season 6 finale Hilda meets her true love; Will, the train conductor from the episode Murder on the Halloween Express.
 They decide to get married in the finale when Hilda meets him at an Other Realm mall.
 Zelda and Sabrina, thinking the relationship is just a rebound and a huge mistake, break Hilda and Will up.
 When Will leaves, Hilda turns to stone, meaning Will was indeed her true love.
 Realizing this, Sabrina barters her love life for Hilda, causing Josh and Harvey to walk out on her.
 Zelda, however, trades her years of experience for Sabrina, and it is assumed she travels to the other Realm with Will and Hilda.

 Filmation animated series

-Hilda's first non-comics appearance was on the 1969-70 Filmation animated series The Archie Comedy Hour.
+Hilda's first non-comics appearance was on the 1969–70 Filmation animated series The Archie Comedy Hour.
 Hilda was similar to her then-current comics portrayal, with a typical "witch" appearance and attire, as well as disapproval of Sabrina doing good deeds, and thus (as ordered by Della the Head Witch) was always trying to get her to do bad deeds (like all the other witches).
 Hilda also had a typical "witch" cackle.
 Hilda was voiced by Jane Webb.